 These bars started off as a spin on baklava.
 I adore the sweet and flaky Middle Eastern dessert and wanted to make it more accessible for the home baker.
 These pistachio honey bars certainly aren’t baklava, but the flavors are there.
 Pistachios and walnuts, stirred with a gooey brown sugar and honey sauce, are baked together on a zesty crust of lemon shortbread.
 The bars are spiced with cinnamon and cardamom and drizzled with white chocolate for an extra measure of sweet.
 Lucky for you, the ingredients are few and quick to assemble, so you’ll spend less time baking and more time sharing these decadent treats.
 Let’s talk about how to make them.

-The recipe for these pistachio honey bars was adapted from my favorite derby pie bar recipe.
+The recipe for these pistachio honey bars comes from my favorite derby pie bar recipe.
 The shortbread crust is simple, just some sugar, butter, flour, and cornstarch scented with a sprinkle of lemon zest.
-It all gets worked together and pressed into the bottom of a foil-lined pan.
-Bake the crust in the oven until firm while you prepare the filling.
+First, work the dry ingredients with the butter, pressing it into the bottom of a foil-lined pan.
+Afterwards, bake the crust in the oven until firm while you prepare the filling.

-Simply chop the nuts and add to a pan of melted butter, honey, and sugar.
+In the meantime, chop the nuts and add to a pan of melted butter, honey, and sugar.
 Cook the mixture until bubbly and slightly thickened.
-Add to it some spices and a bit of cream and spoon the mixture on top of the baked shortbread crust.
-The whole thing gets baked for an additional few minutes before it is allowed to cool.
+Next, add to it some spices and a bit of cream and spoon the mixture on top of the baked shortbread crust.
+Finally, the whole thing baked for an additional few minutes before allowing it to cool.

-These pistachio honey bars are a sweet and simple way to celebrate being at home.
+All in all, these pistachio honey bars are a sweet and simple way to celebrate being at home.
 They’re simple, yet deliciously decadent- the perfect way to ring in this new week.
 Give them a try and let me know what you think!
 I’d also love to hear how you and your family travel.
-DOES IT GET EASIER!?!?!
+Seriously, DOES IT GET EASIER!?!?!
 (Please say yes.)
-And if you’re interested in traveling with children and reading about how one family made a worldwide journey their story for a whole year, check out the book “At Home in the World” by Tsh Oxenreider.
+Finally, if you’re interested in traveling with children and reading about how one family made a worldwide journey their story for a whole year, check out the book “At Home in the World” by Tsh Oxenreider.
 I’ve just finished it, thus the sudden impulse to bring my children everywhere.
 Love y’all and happy Monday!

 If you love these pistachio honey bars, you should try: